RELIGIOUS EDUCATION at St Mary MacKillop Primary School.

 RELIGIOUS EDUCATION PROGRAM

-The Religious Education program incorporates the Religious Education Frameworks (currently under review by Catholic Education Melbourne), which are supported by the To Know, Worship and Love texts (produced by the Archdiocese of Melbourne).
-The program aims to help children grow in relationship with God and supports the family as the primary educators in faith, building on the experiences of each child.
-Classroom teachers, with the support of the Religious Education Leader, plan units of work to develop the students’ knowledge and understanding of the Catholic faith.
+The program supports students to grow in relationship with God while recognising families as the primary educators in faith.
+Learning builds on the experiences of each child and nurtures their spiritual, moral and personal development.
+Classroom teachers, supported by the Religious Education Leader, plan engaging units of work that develop students’ knowledge and understanding of the Catholic faith.

 PRAYER AND LITURGY